Shahmeerhussain1/React-GitHub-Contribution-Graph-Component/README.md

-# React GitHub Lik Graph Component
+# React GitHub Like Graph Component

 This React component provides a visual representation similar to the GitHub contribution graph, displaying daily work statuses using colored boxes.
 Users can pass a dataset containing date and work type information to render the graph.